sohoffice/piaas/README.md

 # The Personal IAAS

-Piaas is a set of tools that help you develop using multiple machines as if having Personal IAAS.
+Piaas is a set of tools that help you develop using multiple machines.
+You can use your favorite IDE locally, while compile and serve on a more powerful desktop PC remotely.

 We all work on laptop today.
 However, compiling and serving on laptop is crazy.
 The fan keeps working and creating quite a noise.
 Your battery drained, cycle count increased.
 More than ever, peace of mind you lost.

-Piaas help your workspace in sync with a remote machine, given it a more powerful desktop, a high end iMac or a shared server.
+Piaas help your workspace in sync with a remote machine, given it a more powerful desktop PC, a high end iMac or a shared server.
 Develop with your favorite IDE, while compiling and serving from the desktop.
 Your laptop is relaxed to do the thing that absolutely required it to do.
 **Great team work**, isn't it ?